We may earn commission from affiliate links →

 Water is at the top of the list of things you can’t do without on a long hike or backpacking trip.
-It’s not practical or comfortable to bring all the water you’re going to need for the journey with you.
+It’s not practical or comfortable to bring all the water you need for the journey with you.
 A better solution is to use a filter, but there are many to choose from.
 So how do you decide which one to use?

-We’ve assembled a selection of filters you can rely on to provide effective filtration in a practical package.
+We’ve assembled a selection of filters you can rely on to provide adequate filtration in a practical package.
 Pick one of these, and you shouldn’t be disappointed.

 Katadyn Vario Dual Technology MicroFilter